SITE MENU

 What models are involved?

-According to our research on the web using various forums, input from emails, bulletin boards, etc, as sources, these are the LinkSys models mentioned most of the time that create RFI/EMI to Amateur Radio Bands or frequencies:
+According to our research on the web using various forums, input from emails, bulletin boards, etc, as sources, the LinkSys models mentioned below are the worst offenders that create RFI/EMI to Amateur Radio Bands or other frequencies.
+If you see a model listed below, your results may be different.
+Please report any rfi issues you may or may not have if you use one of the listed models below......

 BEFSR41